-- OP&F human resources policies and procedures - OP&F staffing reports, including hiring, termination, vacancy and retirement eligibility - OP&F position descriptions - OP&F employee evaluation policies and procedures - Internal OP&F employee satisfaction survey results - OP&F member service reports - Most recent CEM pension administration benchmarking report for OP&F - Most recent independent compensation study conducted for OP&F - Interviews with OP&F executives and staff, including the Director of Human Resources - OP&F employee continuing education and training program materials - FAS InGov[®] knowledgebase of retirement system staffing
+- HPRS human resources policies and procedures - HPRS staffing reports, including hiring, termination, vacancy and retirement eligibility - HPRS position descriptions - HPRS employee evaluation policies and procedures - HPRS member service reports - Most recent independent compensation study conducted for HPRS (if applicable) - Interviews with HPRS executives and staff - HPRS employee continuing education and training program materials - FAS InGov® knowledgebase of retirement system staffing

 FAS has performed similar reviews at other public retirement systems.
-We will rely upon existing compensation studies in evaluating the OP&F compensation structure and will also rely upon existing OP&F and CEM pension administration reports in evaluating member satisfaction.
+We will rely upon existing compensation studies in evaluating the HPRS compensation structure and will also rely upon existing HPRS and CEM pension administration reports in evaluating member satisfaction.
 This engagement will not include a new compensation or administration study.
 Using the information described above, the FAS team will:

-- 1. Assess the organization structure, staffing and capabilities of OP&F as compared to peer retirement systems - 2.
+- 1. Assess the organization structure, staffing and capabilities of HPRS as compared to peer retirement systems - 2.
 Review human resources policies and practices and compare to leading practices - 3.
 Assess staff qualifications and hiring and evaluation processes - 4.
-Evaluate OP&F compensation policies and structure - 5.
-Assess OP&F processes for monitoring, measuring and improving member satisfaction - 6.
-Review OP&F staff training and continuing education policies and program and compare to peer retirement systems a.
+Evaluate HPRS compensation policies and structure - 5.
+Assess HPRS processes for monitoring, measuring and improving member satisfaction - 6.
+Review HPRS staff training and continuing education policies and program and compare to peer retirement systems a.
 Investment policy.
 The Contractor will perform an evaluation of the board investment policy and procedure.
 The Contractor will:

-FAS team members leading this section will be Steve Case, Mike Gold, Randy Miller and Lisa Morris.
+FAS team members leading this section will be Mike Gold and Randy Miller.